Cassie Miller: Club career

-PSV Eindhoven, 2018–2019

 In January 2018, Miller signed an 18-month contract to play for Dutch team PSV Eindhoven.

-Apollon Ladies, 2019–2020

 After her contract expired at PSV, Miller signed with Cypriot club Apollon Ladies FC, where she sought to compete in the 2019–20 UEFA Women's Champions League.

-Chicago Red Stars, 2020–2022

 On June 23, 2020, NWSL club Chicago Red Stars signed Miller for the 2020 NWSL Challenge Cup, where she made her NWSL debut on July 1, 2020.
 After finishing as runners-up in the cup, the Red Stars loaned Miller back to Apollon Ladies for the NWSL offseason.
 The Red Stars rostered Miller as the team's third keeper before the 2021 season, but injuries to backup Emily Boyd while on loan and to starter Alyssa Naeher at the 2020 Summer Olympics resulted in Miller becoming the team's starting goalkeeper for the end of the season.
 The Red Stars qualified for the playoffs, and Miller recorded two post-season shutouts against NJ/NY Gotham FC and Portland Thorns FC before drawing 1–1 against Washington Spirit in regulation time of the championship match and losing 2–1 after extra time.

-Kansas City Current, 2022–2023

 In February 2022, the Red Stars traded Miller to Kansas City Current in exchange for $75,000 in NWSL allocation money.
 Miller served as the backup keeper to Adrianna Franch in the 2022 season, making two appearances and recording one shutout.
 In the 2023 season, Franch was benched by interim head coach Caroline Sjöblom in favor of Miller.

-NJ/NY Gotham FC, 2024

 On January 23, 2024, Miller was traded to Gotham FC in exchange for $70,000 in allocation money as well as a $30,000 intra-league transfer fee.

-Seattle Reign FC, 2025–

 On December 20, 2024, Miller joined Seattle Reign as part of a trade that also saw Lynn Williams move to Seattle and Jaelin Howell join Gotham.
+She debuted for the Reign on July 4, 2026, starting against the North Carolina Courage in place of injured starter Claudia Dickey.